 The PCAPCD recommends using the region's existing attainment plans as a basis for analysis of cumulative emissions.
 If a project would interfere with an adopted attainment plan, the project would inhibit the future attainment of AAQS, and thus result in a cumulative impact.
 As discussed above, the PCAPCD's recommended thresholds of significance for ozone precursors and PM10 are based on attainment plans for the region.
 Thus, the PCAPCD concluded that if a project's ozone precursor and PM10 emissions would be greater than the PCAPCD's operational-level thresholds, the project could be expected to conflict with relevant attainment plans, and could result in a cumulatively considerable contribution to a significant cumulative impact.
-As a result, the PCAPCD established operational phase cumulative-level emissions thresholds identified in the table above.
+As a result, the PCAPCD established operational phase cumulative-level emissions thresholds identical to the operational thresholds identified in the table above.

-As shown in the Operational Emissions table above, the proposed project would result in the generation of ROG, NOx and PM{10} emissions that would be below the applicable operational-level thresholds.
+As discussed above, the proposed project would not result in emissions in exceedance of the applicable thresholds of significance for ozone precursors or PM{10} .
 Accordingly, impacts related to the cumulative emissions of criteria air pollutants for which the PCAPCD is in nonattainment status would be less than significant.

 The General Plan EIR identified a cumulative contribution to regional air quality impacts as a significant and unavoidable impact, and the City of Rocklin adopted Findings of Fact and a Statement of Overriding Considerations in recognition of this impact.
-The project does not result in a change to this finding because the site is being developed with a Retail Commercial land use that is the same as the Retail Commercial land use that was anticipated by and analyzed within the General Plan EIR.